ZJC0123/share/README.md

-zhis repo is to share files
+this repo is to share files